MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/background-operations.md

 You can request asynchronous processing of a request using both the SDK for .NET and Dataverse Web API.

-Examples in this article will use a custom API named `sample_ExportDataUsingFetchXmlToAnnotation`.
+Examples in this article use a custom API named `sample_ExportDataUsingFetchXmlToAnnotation`.
 This custom API is described in [Sample: ExportDataUsingFetchXmlToAnnotation custom API](org-service/samples/export-data-fetchxml-annotation-custom-api-sample.md).

 ### [SDK for .NET](#tab/sdk)